UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_remote_desktop_website.md

     > When accessing the Bianca UPPMAX login website from outside of SUNET,
     > nothing will appear in your browser.

+???- question "Will a local ThinLinc client work too?"

+    No.

+    One really can only access Bianca remote desktop environment via a website

 When inside SUNET, one can access a remote desktop environment using a website: